 Sometimes it’s the passenger’s fault, either for checking in late or dawdling in the airport.
 On other occasions, it’s because of a late connection.
 But, the most maddening thing is that the final-boarding rule isn’t consistently applied.

-Last week, two very frequent travelers ended up on the wrong side of the door with this final-boarding rule.
+Last week, two persistent travelers ended up on the wrong side of the door with this final-boarding rule.

 The first involved a United Global Services passenger, the airline’s highest frequent flier rank.
-The frequent flier got to the airport seven hours in advance of his scheduled red-eye and barely in time for stand-by on a earlier flight.
+The frequent flier got to the airport seven hours before his scheduled red-eye and barely in time for stand-by on an earlier flight.

 The arbitrary “final-boarding rule” applies even during the pandemic

 .
 The first agent he talked with told him there was space on the earlier flight, but “Run!”
 But when he got to the gate, the door was closed.
 Despite empty seats, the agent there told him he couldn’t board.
 Then the plane didn’t leave for another 15 minutes.